GNOME/gtk/demos/icon-editor/icon-format.md

   (`foreground`, `success`, `warning`, `error`) or a fixed color in the format parsed by `gdk_rgba_parse`
 - `gtk:fill`: Fill paint (similar to `gtk:stroke`)
-- `gtk:states`: a comma-separated list of unsigned integers
+- `gtk:states`: a space-separated list of unsigned integers, or 'all'
 - `gtk:transition`: The transition to use.
 One of `none`, `animate` or `blur`
 - `gtk:origin`: Where to start the animation.
 One of `start`, `middle` or `end`, or a number between 0 and 1
 - `gtk:attach-to`: the ID of another path to attach to
 - `gtk:attach-pos`: Where to attach the path (similar to `gtk:origin`)
+- `gtk:stroke-width`: 3 space-separated numbers, for the minimum,
+   default and maximum stroke-width.
+The minimum and maximum are used when applying font weight